 But, up to now, my career has always been very humdrum and ordinary.
 Death is my business, and I’ve become very good at ending someone’s life.
 With this assignment, however things have changed; a whole new world – literally – has opened up right now.
 This is an … odd commission, to put it mildly.

-I’ve been introduced to the world of Dream Walkers.
-No, I hadn’t heard of them either until a few days ago; when my employer first told me about this idea, I assumed they were just something from a series of fantasy books (don’t go stealing my idea, or you owe me copyright fees, alright?), but apparently it’s real.
+I’ve been introduced to the Dream Walkers.
+When my employer first told me about this, I assumed it was just something from a series of fantasy books (don’t go stealing my idea, or you owe me copyright fees, alright?), but apparently it’s real.
 There’s a group of people who can actually enter the dreams of anyone they choose and do all sorts of things inside their heads … including kill them.

 Why am I trying to kill someone through their dreams?
 Because they’re too well-defended in the real world.
 It happens a lot, although you wouldn’t suspect it; the sudden deaths – the ones who pass away in their sleep, or when watching TV, or just staring out into space – can usually be traced back to a Dream Walker.
 Not in every single case – sometimes people just die, and there’s nothing else you can say about that – but more than seventy percent are killed by Dream Walkers.
-And when someone wants to kill a person with bodyguards or any one of a hundred security protocols, their dreams are always unguarded; everyone has to close their eyes and doze eventually, don’t they?
+And when someone wants to kill a person with bodyguards, their dreams are always unguarded; everyone has to close their eyes and doze eventually, don’t they?

 So, I’ve been commissioned to take this guy out by someone who really doesn’t like him – I don’t know why, I never ask many questions aside from, “How are you going to pay?” – and so here I am, walking through a city street in someone else’s dreams, and everything looks … weird.
 The colours are more vivid and potent than in the real world; the sun is a more intense yellow than I’ve ever seen.
 The people around me look so real, despite being created by my target’s vivid imagination.